2020PB/police-brutality/reports/Missouri.md

 ### Kansas City police attempt to arrest a man leading the protest then spray the crowd | May 31st

-Footage shows a protestor speaking to other protestors on a megaphone.
+Footage shows a protester speaking to other protesters on a megaphone.
 Police grab him and drag him to arrest.
-Other protestors come to his aid and are pepper-sprayed.
+Other protesters come to his aid and are pepper-sprayed.

 tags: arrest, pepper-spray, spray, protester